If you were mine

 I’m still here at Sajani’s.
 I spend a fair amount of time playing that beautiful old Steinway baby grand in the room with the gently whirring ceiling fan, the windows overlooking the beach and the wild ocean outside, the brick fireplace and exposed hardwood beams in the walls and old barn wood ceiling high above.
 She travels a lot, but I like when she’s home because we laugh and trade stories and make chocolate smoothies.
 I slept a lot at first, but once I started meeting people and making connection after connection in my new life, I found I got swept up in the excitement and projects that unfold from them.

 Sometimes I go back and find the doorway, only now that I’m on the inside, it looks entirely different.
 It’s dull: not nearly as vivid and exciting as the life inside.
 I’m in a unique position to speak to the folks hanging outside, if there are any.
 The one thing I find common to almost everyone hanging around outside the entrance: they’re a little blurry.
 Their colors aren’t as bright, their eyes not so brilliant.
 They are a lot like I was.
 I tell them: it’s okay to be afraid.
 I was afraid, too.
 I tell them that once you step in, you’re lifted up on a rush of energy.
 You get carried off by it.
-I remind them that if they through, they can always walk back out anytime they want to.
+I remind them that if they come through, they can always walk back out anytime they want to.
 Of course, I know they won’t.